insighio/microATsocket/README.md

 # microATsocket
-A UDP socket implementation for Pycom devices based on Sequans AT commands that supports IPv6
+A UDP socket implementation for Pycom devices based on Sequans AT commands that supports IPv4/IPv6

 Pycom devices (GPy, FiPy) that contain LTE CAT M1/NB1 modem of Sequans have a perfectly good support of usockets over LTE networks.
-They are based on the lwIP (lightweight IP) sockets included in the esp-idf (Espressif IoT Development Framework) and through PPP connection to the modem, they communicate to the outside world.
+They are based on the lwIP (lightweight IP) sockets included in the esp-idf (Espressif IoT Development Framework) and through a PPP connection between the system and the modem, they communicate to the outside world.
 They only major drawback is that in the current implementation of micropython / esp-idf / usocket there is no support to IPv6 sockets.

 Meanwhile, many LTE CAT M1/NB1 networks operate with IPv6 only, thus making the Pycom device unusable.